Aider-AI/aider/aider/website/docs/more/analytics.md

 No personal information is collected: no user identity, none of your code, prompts or chat messages.

-Aider collects information on which models are used and with how many tokens, which edit formats are used, how often features and commands are used, information about exceptions, etc.
+Aider collects information on:

+- which LLMs are used and with how many tokens,
+- which of aider's edit formats are used,
+- how often features and commands are used,
+- information about exceptions and errors,
+- etc

 These analytics are associated with an anonymous, randomly generated UUID4 user identifier.